ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/1904-11-28-The-Ithaca-Daily-Journal-Ithaca-NY-p6" "800x600" "" "top" /%}}

 Amanda was clerk in the church for many years, including after Edward's death and many entries in the church records are written by her hand.
-Edward and Amanda also owned the Mills' Store building for many years.
+Edward and Amanda also owned the Mills' Store building for many years, and after Amanda's death, Mills' store passed to Amanda's sister Libbie Peck.

 {{% fig "mills-home/1921-11-14-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}